MT-Nicholas/dataeng-zoomcamp/notes/1_intro.md

 You should get the same output you did when you ran the pipeline script by itself.

->Note: these instructions asume that `pipeline.py` and `Dockerfile` are in the same directory.
+>Note: It is important to note that the config file needs to be named 'Dockerfile' with no extension and also you need to run "docker build -t test:pandas ." from the directory where you saved this file.
+These instructions asume that `pipeline.py` and `Dockerfile` are in the same directory.
 The Docker commands should also be run from the same directory as these files.

 ## Running Postgres in a container